varentechnologies/paging-mission-control/README.md

 # How To Run
 To run the project go to paging-mission-control/src/main/java/com/example/pagingmissioncontrol/PagingMissionControlApplication.java and run the PagingMissionControlApplication.java file as a java application or as a Spring Boot Application in Eclipse.

-In addition you can go to the project folder, run **gradlew build** .
+In addition you can go to the project folder, run **gradlew build** from cmd or **./gradlew build** from gitbash.
 Afterwards navigate to paging-mission-control\build\libs and run **java -jar paging-mission-control-0.0.1-SNAPSHOT.jar** .

 Input can be changed by updating the text file located in paging-mission-control/src/main/resources/data.txt.